Aldaviva/WinampNowPlayingToFile/Readme.md

 {{#if Artist}}{{Artist}} – {{/if}}{{Title}}{{#if Album}} – {{Album}}{{/if}}
 ```

-You can also convert booleans to strings.
+You can also render strings depending on a boolean value.
 ```handlebars
 {{#if Lossless}}lossless{{#else}}lossy{{/if}}
 ```